 - 4Add recipient details and send

 Once you’re ready to send a payment, add your recipient’s personal and bank account details, check the exchange rate and fee applied to your payment, and confirm.
 That’s it - your money will now be sent, and you can track its progress online or in your provider’s app.

-How can you pay for your transfer to Belgium?
+How can you pay for your transfer from Singapore to Belgium?

 Different providers offer different options to fund your international money transfer.
 Luckily, you have plenty to choose from.

-Let's take a look at a few payment options for transferring money to Belgium with these providers:
+Let's take a look at a few payment options for transferring money from Singapore to Belgium with these providers:

 Bank transfer, card (debit or credit), SWIFT, Google Pay or Apple Pay